werf/werf/docs/pages/how_to/distributed_build.md

 ![]({{ site.baseurl }}/images/howto_distributed_build1.png)

-> We don't recommend to run dapp in docker for now as it can give an unexpected result.
+> We don't recommend to run werf in docker for now as it can give an unexpected result.

 To set up the CI/CD process, you need to describe build, deploy and cleanup stages.
-For all of these stages, a GitLab runner with shell executor is needed to run dapp.
+For all of these stages, a GitLab runner with shell executor is needed to run werf.

 Build nodes need access to the application git repository and to the docker registry, while the deployment node additionally needs access to the kubernetes cluster.